 Outdated “Two Month Salary” Tradition

-With the average UK monthly salary being £1,950, the UK average engagement ring price (£1,865) is just shy of half the traditional “two-month salary” standard.
+With the average UK monthly salary being £1,950 in 2021, the UK average engagement ring price (£1,865) was just shy of half the traditional “two-month salary” standard.

 Here is where many soon-to-be-spouses may feel conflicted.

-In 1947, American jewellery brand De Beers started a marketing campaign that was so successful, it set the standard for engagement ring purchases to be worth two months salary.
+In 1947, global diamond retailer De Beers started a marketing campaign that was so successful, it set the standard for engagement ring purchases to be worth two months salary.

 Their slogan, “How can you make a two-month salary last forever?” implored young romantics to view their purchase as a crucial investment for eternal love, and remains to this day a cultural norm.